amangoyal097/Map-matching/README.md

 # Map Matching Project

 This project implements map matching, which is the process of matching observed geographic coordinates to the underlying road network.
 The goal is to find the most likely route that a user has followed based on their recorded positions.
+The road network data was taken for San Francisco.

 ## Project Structure